How L\'evy flights triggered by presence of defectors affect evolution of cooperation in spatial games: Conclusion

 \section{Conclusion}

 We investigated the effect of how sensitivity to defectors when performing L\'evy flights promotes the evolution of cooperation.
 We constructed an agent-based model where agents play games with their neighbors, update their strategies, and perform L\'evy flights to move to other cells in a square lattice.
 Compared to the previous work, we tested various levels of sensitivity to defectors for the condition of L\'evy flights and analyzed the relationship between the sensitivity and density for cooperation.
-We also checked how the difference of movement types affect cooperation by comparing L\'evy flights and normal movements.
-The evolutionary simulations showed the following three facts.
-First, L\'evy flights outperformed normal movements as a whole.
-Second, cooperation was most promoted in the moderate sensitivity.
+We also checked how the intensity of L\'evy flights affected cooperation by changing $\alpha$.
+The evolutionary simulations showed the following facts.
+First, cooperation was most promoted in the moderate sensitivity.
+Second, the optimal movements were different depending on the sensitivity.
+When the sensitivity was high, the shortest movements where agents jump to a cell with a distance of one were best for cooperation.
+On the other hand, when the sensitivity was low, a bit further or rare big jumps were best for cooperation.
+Our results implied that L\'evy flights were not so optimal for promoting cooperation when the sensitivity was fixed.
+However, through evolutionary simulations of the intensity of L\'evy flights, we found that agents evolved to use L\'evy flights when the sensitivity was diverse.
 Finally, as the density increased, higher sensitivity to defectors was better for cooperation to evolve.

 We previously suggested that big jumps promoted cooperation in spatial games \cite{Ichinose2013SciRep}.
 However, in that study, agents tended to move to distant cells as the fraction of neighboring defectors became high.
 Namely, the distances of jumps were the functions of neighboring defectors.
 Therefore, a relatively high cognitive ability was required because agents had to have not only the detection of neighboring environments but also the desire which kept them at a distance from defectors.
 Contrary to this previous work, in this study, mobile agents only require a simple cognitive ability which is the detection of neighboring environments because jump distances do not depend on the fraction of the defectors.
 Even in this case, we showed that cooperation sufficiently evolved.
 Thus, our study highlights the possibility of the evolution of cooperation in biological mobile organisms which have simple cognitive abilities.
-We can include a desire for agents to keep a distance from defectors into the current model, which is one direction of a future work.
+We can include a desire for agents to keep a distance from defectors into the current model, which is one direction of future work.